Paria, Oruro: Spanish era

 In 1565, the Corregimiento (district) of Paria was created as part of Charcas Province.
 Paria district existed until 1782.
 A (probably partial) census of Paria district in the 1570s counted 2,500 households equivalent to a population of approximately 12,500 people.
 All those counted were native Andeans although a few Roman Catholic priests were working in the province.

 The church in Paria has been declared a National Monument by the Bolivian government.

 Ruins

 The location of Paria la Viexa has been disputed, but a 2010 article locates it 2 km east of the present hamlet of Paria.
-There, scattered over a large area of 100 ha, are the ruins of large buildings, more than 1,000 qullqas for storing grain, and pottery dating mostly from the Inca period.
+There, scattered over an area of 100 ha, are the ruins of large buildings, more than 1,000 qullqas for storing grain, and pottery dating mostly from the Inca period.
 The site is larger than any other known archaeological site in the area, thus strengthening the opinion that this is the site of Paria la Vieja.